-Please note: due to COVID-19 no visitors are allowed in our hospital until further notice.
+Please note: due to COVID-19 only two nominated visitors are allowed in our hospital to visit a patient fo the duration of their admission until further notice.

 Visitors are welcome in our mental health units.
 Friends and family are important in supporting recovery.
 It is always a good idea to phone the unit in advance of your visit to ensure it will be a good time for you to come as there are some times when the units are not open to visitors, such as during treatment times.

 To speak to staff in the Mental Health Unit, you can call the general phone number of the hospital and ask to be put through to the specific unit you require.